fleetdm/fleet/docs/infrastructure/faq.md

 # FAQ for using/operating Fleet

+## How do I get support for working with Fleet?

+For bug reports, please use the [Github issue tracker](https://github.com/fleetdm/fleet/issues).

+For questions and discussion, please join us in the #fleet channel of [osquery Slack](https://osquery.slack.com/join/shared_invite/zt-h29zm0gk-s2DBtGUTW4CFel0f0IjTEw#/).

 ## Can multiple instances of the Fleet server be run behind a load-balancer?

 Yes.
 Fleet scales horizontally out of the box as long as all of the Fleet servers are connected to the same MySQL and Redis instances.